What you need to do

 Find out about who to contact and which documents you may need to get from the UK authorities if you want to get married or form a civil partnership abroad.

-Your overseas marriage or civil partnership will be recognised in the UK if you follow the correct process according to local law - you won’t have to register it in the UK.
+Your overseas marriage or civil partnership will be recognised in the UK if you follow the correct process according to local law - you will not have to register it in the UK.

 Marrying in England or Wales if you live abroad